sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 10 18 50" src="https://user-images.githubusercontent.com/38283239/131477043-12f15dc4-1110-47f1-bc1b-6c5f8a8d1cac.png">
 </div>

 These pages have dynamic routes for each exercise, and a more detailed view of the exercise is displayed when a user links to it from the home page.
-To avoid fetching the data again for this componenet, I passed the excercise data as a prop with the link, along with the state of the image toggle so that if a female image is displayed on the home page when a user follows a link to a details page, the same image is show in the details page.
+To avoid fetching the data again for this component, I passed the excercise data as a prop with the link, along with the state of the image toggle so that if a female image is displayed on the home page when a user follows a link to a details page, the same image is show in the details page.

 **To improve:**
 *Going back to the home page from the details page (following the link in the navbar), I want the state of the image source (male or female) to be persisted.
 To do this, I plan to pass the state as a prop in **Navbar.js** using the location.
 Also, to ensure that the navbar is always visible for the user, I would like to either only allow scrolling in the text container in mobile (in desktop this is already enabled) or make the navbar sticky.
 On mobile, I'd like to allow the user to pull down on the text container to be able to view the complete image which sits behind.*